 - Place the tomatoes on ice or under cold water (till they are cool to touch).

-- Add the cleaned sliced tomatoes in a blender along with garlic, shallot, vinegar and pulse to form a smooth consistency.
+- Add the cleaned sliced tomatoes in a blender along with chopped cucumber, garlic, shallot, vinegar and pulse to form a smooth consistency.

 - Add bread, olive oil, salt, pepper and pulse till bread gets mixed and smooth.